config

 Secrets Management

-entra-auth-cli config create # Will prompt for secret
+entra-auth-cli config create # Will prompt for secret securely

 Profile Naming